 Trial road closure

-We are proposing a trial road closure on Barrow Street, Coburg, south of Harding Street.
-During this trial, bollards would be installed on Barrow Street south of the intersection with Harding Street, and would prevent motor vehicle traffic from passing through.
+We've installed a trial road closure on Barrow Street, Coburg, south of Harding Street.
+During this trial, bollards have been installed on Barrow Street south of the intersection with Harding Street to prevent motor vehicle traffic from passing through.

 Barrow Street is an important local walking and biking link, connecting many local destinations that are significant for our local community, and forms part of the East Brunswick Shimmy bike route.